desertcod98/OakClient/README.md

 # OakClient
-OakClient is a utility mod created with anarchy servers in mind, providing useful features that don't come with the vanilla client.
+OakClient is an in development utility mod created with anarchy servers in mind, providing useful features that don't come with the vanilla client.

 This client was created to learn and to have fun, every contribution or suggestion is welcome!